MOEAFramework/MOEAFramework/docs/parallelizationStrategies.md

 1. We create a distributed version of the problem by calling `DistributedProblem.from(...)`.
 By default, this will distribute across all available processors on the local machine.

-2. Be sure to close the the problem when finished to ensure all underlying resources are cleaned up.
+2. Be sure to close the problem when finished to ensure all underlying resources are cleaned up.
 The easiest way is using a try-with-resources block as demonstrated in this example.

 3. When distributing function evaluations, we must balance the speedup provided by parallelization against communication and overhead costs.
 If each function evaluation only takes milliseconds, parallelization is unlikely